KFSQ

-KFSQ (1270 AM) is a radio station broadcasting a sports talk format.
-Licensed to Thousand Palms, California, United States, it serves the Coachella Valley and is also streamed via TuneIn.
-The station is owned by KGAY PSP, a California Benefit Corporation with Bradley Fuhr as CEO.
-The station is managed by Brian Arrington.
+KFSQ (1270 AM, "Fox Sports 1270 AM Palm Springs") is a radio station licensed to Thousand Palms, California.
+Operated by KGAY PSP and operated by Arrington Broadcasting, it broadcasts a sports radio format as part of the Fox Sports Radio network.

 History

 On December 18, 2013, the then-KFUT changed their format from Spanish oldies to sports, branded as "Fox Sports 1270" in reflection of its Fox Sports Radio affiliation.
 The station changed to the call sign KFSQ on December 19, 2013, and then to KVGH on February 23, 2016.
 From April 2016 to January 31, 2017, KVGH was simulcasting a classic hits format with its sister station KVGH-FM (105.1).
 In November 2016, KVGH rebranded as "Valley 106.5", using the frequency of FM translator K293CL 106.5 FM Thousand Palms.

 On December 26, 2018, KVGH changed its format from classic hits to LGBT oriented programming, under the new call sign KGAY.
 It was owned by Sunnylands Broadcasting LLC, and operated under an LMA agreement with QChella Media, a non-profit formed to serve the LGBTQ community.

 The non-profit was dissolved in 2020, and Sunnylands took over operation until the sale to KGAY PSP on December 31, 2021.